 In this paper, we study the manifold regularization for the Sliced Inverse Regression (SIR).
 The manifold regularization improves the standard SIR in two aspects: 1) it encodes the local geometry for SIR and 2) it enables SIR to deal with trans-ductive and semi-supervised learning problems.
 We prove that the proposed graph Laplacian based regularization is convergent at rate root-n.
 The projection directions of the regularized SIR are optimized by using a conjugate gradient method on the Grassmann manifold.
 Experimental results support our theory.

-Bian, W, Cheng, JL & Tao, D 2009, 'Biased Isomap Projections For Interactive Reranking', ICME: 2009 IEEE International Conference On Multimedia And Expo, Vols 1-3, IEEE International Conference on Multimedia and Expo, IEEE, New York, NY, pp. 1632-1635.View/Download from: UTS OPUS or Publisher's site
+Bian, W, Cheng, JL & Tao, D 2009, 'Biased Isomap Projections For Interactive Reranking', ICME: 2009 IEEE International Conference On Multimedia And Expo, Vols 1-3, IEEE International Conference on Multimedia and Expo, IEEE, New York, NY, pp. 1632-1635.View/Download from: Publisher's site

 Image search has recently gained more and more attention for various applications.
 To capture users' intensions and to bridge the gap between the low level visual features and the high level semantics, a dozen of interactive reranking (IR) or relevance f